understanding-astro/understanding-astro-book/ch2.md

 ## What you’ll learn

-- What makes Astro stand out from other Javascript libraries.
+- What zero Javascript means in practical terms.
 - Why we should consider ditching the Javascript runtime overhead.
 - Truly understand what an Astro component is.
 - Understand the behaviour of Astro component markup, styles and scripts.